vishalchovatiya/Linux-System-Programming/GNU Build System : Autotools .md

 =================================================
 ```
 - At the end of command execution you will find `packagename-1.0.tar.gz` in same folder.

-### How Autotool Works

-- `autoreconf` is a helper that knows how to call autoconf, autoheader, aclocal, automake, libtoolize, and autopoint (when appropriate)tools in the right order.

-GNU Autoconf
-- autoconf  Create configure from configure.ac .
-- autoheader  Create config.h.in from configure.ac.
-- autoreconf  Run all tools in the right order.
-- autoscan  Scan sources for common portability problems,and related macros missing from configure.ac.
-- autoupdate  Update obsolete macros in configure.ac.
-- ifnames  Gather identifiers from all #if/#ifdef/... directives.
-- autom4te  The heart of Autoconf.
-It drives M4 and implements the features used by most of the above tools.
-Useful forcreating more than just configure files.

-GNU Automake
-- automake  Create Makefile.ins from Makefile.ams and configure.ac.
-- aclocal  Scan configure.ac for uses of third-party macros, and gather definitions in aclocal.m4

-GNU Libtool
-- Libtool Helps manage the creation of static and dynamic libraries on various Unix-like operating systems

-You'll usually just call autoreconf yourself and let it deal with all the lower level tools ...

-Behind autoreconf
-1. aclocal - Scan configure.ac for uses of third-party macros, and gather definitions in aclocal.m4
-2. autoconf - Create configure from configure.ac & aclocal.m4.
-3. autoheader - Create config.h.in from configure.ac.
-4. automake - Create Makefile.ins from Makefile.ams and configure.ac & aclocal.m4.

 ### Generating Shared Library With Autotools